Fen Osler Hampson: Publications

-Dr. Hampson is the author or co-author of 10 books.
-He has edited 26 volumes, and written and more than 100 journal articles and book chapters.
-His newest book, Brave New Canada (co-authored with Derek Burney) was published by McGill-Queen's University Press in 2014.
-Other recent publications include The Global Power of Talk: Negotiating America’s Interests (with I. William Zartman, 2011) and Rewiring Regional Security, co-edited with Chester Crocker and Pamela Aall, 2012.
+Hampson is the author or co-author of 15 books.
+He has edited 32 volumes and has written more than 100 journal articles and book chapters.
+His newest book, The Two Michaels: Innocent Canadian Captives and High Stakes Espionage in the US-China Cyber War, won the Ottawa Book Award for Non Fiction, was shortlisted for the 2022 Shaughnessy Cohen Prize for Political Writing, and was named to The Hill Times top 100 books of 2021.

+Other recent publications include Braver Canada: Shaping Our Own Destiny in a Precarious World, written with Derek Burney, and Master of Persuasion: The Global Legacy of Brian Mulroney."

 Dr. Hampson’s publications have been finalists for both the Grawmeyer Prize for the best book on World Order in 2017, as well as the Donner Book Price for the best book in Public Policy in 2015.

 Recognition

 Hampson received a Research & Writing Award from the John D. and Catherine T. MacArthur Foundation.
 He also received a Jennings Randolph Senior Fellowship from the United States Institute of Peace.

 In 2022, Dr. Hampson received the ISA-Canada Distinguished Scholar Award from the International Studies Association (ISA), for his scholarship contributions and accomplishments pertaining to the study and development of international relations in Canada.
 He also received the ISA’s Peace Distinguished Scholar Award in 2018.